 If Wayne’s father had achieved success as a pharmacist in Iowa, he might have decided to stay in the Midwest.
 And we might have been robbed of one history’s greatest acting talents.

 In a future post, I’ll tell you about my brush with fame…and John Wayne.

-If you have interesting stories about pharmacy and the famous, e-mail me.
+If you have interesting stories about pharmacy and the famous, I’d love to here from you: e-mail me.